 Parents, are you ready to begin to prepare for your child to receive the beautiful grace of baptism?
 Click below to get started, or call the Parish Office!

-Click here to meet with Jessica Pehmoeller to begin preparation for your child's baptism!
+Click here to begin preparation for your child's baptism!

 Are you an adult who would like to learn more about preparing for your own baptism?
 See our Becoming Catholic page for more information, or contact Jessica Pehmoeller at [email protected] or 419-435-6692 x338.